-At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs (DRP, RiO, or RSM).
-Individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
-Individuals named on a proposal also must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.
+At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs (DRG, RiO, or RSM).
+Further, individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
+Individuals named on a proposal must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.

 All SRF grants are intended to support research that has not been undertaken.
 Thus, completed work is not eligible for funding.

-The SRF plans to award up to 5 RiO grants of up to $25,000 each during the 2019 funding cycle.
+The SRF plans to award RiO grants of up to $25,000 each during the 2020 funding cycle.
 Recipients will be named SRF Scholars.

 Financial support will cover direct research expenses for data collection (including travel to the research site), student research assistance, and other activities that enable conduct of the research project.
 Examples of ineligible expenses include conference travel and registration fees, compensation for PI or CI time, teaching buyouts, purchases of software or equipment, and university overhead.
 Operating activities of the PO are also not eligible for funding.
 Determination of eligible and ineligible expenses rests with the SRF.

 For proposals accepted for funding, the SRF will prepare an agreement to be executed by the PI detailing the responsibilities of both the PI and the SRF.
-Monies awarded will be available for a 2-year period beginning January 1, 2020.
+Monies awarded will be available for a 2-year period beginning January 1, 2021.
 Funds will be disbursed as expenses are incurred.
-Reimbursement for expenses incurred prior to the grant period is not permitted.
+Reimbursement is not permitted for expenses incurred prior to the grant period.

 The SRF requires regular progress reports as well as a final report on the project.
-The PI will submit progress reports at the completion of the first year of the grant, and a final report should be submitted within 3 months of the end of the grant.
+The PI will submit a progress report at the completion of the first year of the grant and a final report within 3 months of the end of the grant.
 The final report will include an executive summary of the research findings and documentation of the expenses incurred.

-Proposals (in English) are to be submitted by the PI on the SRF website at srf.strategicmanagement.net, where additional information on the submission process is available.
+Proposals (in English) are to be submitted by the PI through the online submission system at srf.strategicmanagement.net.
 Submissions should contain the following in a single PDF file:

 a) Cover sheet with the following information: